 While it is normal to have doubts or concerns about your partner, people suffering from ROCD have irrational thoughts that are unfounded and detrimental to their lives.

-9 Tips to Stop Obsessing Over Someone
+9 Ways to Stop Obsessing Over Someone

 If your obsession over someone is causing havoc in your life, here are some tried-and-true ways to stop the unhealthy attraction.